vectorgrp/sil-kit-adapters-tap/adaptive/readme-sub-sections/interaction_with_CANoe_and_SIL_Kit.md

 2. **Participant Name**: This name is the identifier of CANoe in the context of SIL Kit communication.

-3. **Configuration File**: For our first example the name of the network in CANoe ("Ethernet1") equals the name of the SIL Kit network that is passed to the Vector SIL Kit Adapter TAP.
+3. **Configuration File**: For our first example the name of the network in CANoe ("Ethernet1") equals the name of the SIL Kit network that is passed to the SIL Kit Adapter TAP.
 Therefore we do not need to specify a configuration file because both participants will be in the same SIL Kit network by default.

       ![Enable SIL Kit in global options](../images/EnableSILKit.png)